SanniClara/ML_classification_project/README.md

 https://www.analyticsvidhya.com/blog/2018/05/24-ultimate-data-science-projects-to-boost-your-knowledge-and-skills/
 ```
 ## TensorFlow Code
 I have uploaded two basically equal models, one is for predicting wine-Type (red- or white-wine) and the other code is for predicting the wine-quality.
+Both codes that i uploaded end with '.ipynb'.
+You can open these Codes in Jupyter or Google Colab to run it with the belonging data.

 ## If you have Question
 If you have any question rgarding this project you can ask in the comments.
 I am alsways open to help. :)